johnnymadigan/stonk-machine/README.md

 # How to run via the terminal

 - Launch your OS' terminal.
-- Navigate into the project directory called *"stonk-machine"* with the `cd` command.
+- Navigate into the *"stonk-machine"* project directory with the `cd` command.
 - Navigate into the *"artifacts"* folder.
 - Type `java -jar stonk-machine.jar` then press the <kbd>enter</kbd> or <kbd>return</kbd> key to launch the program.